 - A highly available architecture that spans two Availability Zones (AZs)

-- A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS
+- An Amazon Virtual Private Cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS

 - An Internet gateway to allow access to the Internet